danbev/learning-ai/notes/baby-llama-issue.md

 ```
 Now, my understanding of how the dynamic linker (ld.so) will handle this is that
 it will look for symbols in the llama-baby-llama executable first, where it will
 find the symbol and not look any further.
-There will be now warning or error
+There will be no warning or error like
-like we mentioned above..
+we mentioned above.

 While the `make` build is statically linked:
 ```console